-Student Name: G rade: Homeroom:
+Student Name: Grade: Homeroom:

 Course Name Course Number

 English

 Math

 Science

 Social Studies

 Elective 1

 Elective 2

 Elective 3

 Elective 4

-scheduling conflict. one or both ome cases, the classes selected result of the alternate courses will be used tes can appear on your schedule!
+Every effort will be made to schedule the courses selected above.
+In some cases, the classes selected result in a scheduling conflict.
+If the conflict cannot be eliminated, one or both of the alternate courses will be used to replace the course(s) causing the conflict.
+Courses listed as alternates can appear on your schedule!

-Alternate 1

-Alternate 2
+Alternate 1 Alternate 2